 For many countries Wages in Context provides a range of income figures, including the national poverty line, World Bank poverty line, the national statutory Minimum Wage, the estimated Living Wages and actual wages in low-, medium-, and high-skilled occupations.
 In this way Wages in Context enables assessing the income situation of working individuals and their families.
 It may be assumed that such updated and reliable income information will support stakeholders and policy makers in their aim to guarantee - at least - minimum income levels allowing workers and their families to lead decent lives.

 What is a National Poverty Line?

-A National Poverty Line is a minimum income which is considered essential to survive.
-National definitions of poverty and their practical implementation show great variety.
-In some countries the National Poverty Line is defined as a percentage of the statutory Minimum Wage and revised regularly.
-In other countries the figure attached to the poverty line has been set once and was never upgraded since.
-Some countries define the poverty line for one individual, other countries relate it to the income a typical family for that country needs to survive.
-Wealthy countries deploy more generous living standards to define poverty than poorer countries.
+A National Poverty Line is the minimum income level on which an individual is deemed able to survive.
+These National Poverty Lines are set by the government at stake.
+National definitions of poverty and their practical implementation vary widely across countries.
+In some countries the National Poverty Line is calculated based on actual prices and figures are revised regularly.
+In other countries the figure attached to the poverty line is irregularly updated.
+The poverty line is usually set for an individual.
+Only few countries define a poverty level for a family.
+Richer countries deploy more generous living standards to define poverty than poorer countries.
 Some countries do not define a National Poverty Line at all.
-Therefore national estimates of poverty lines are not directly comparable across countries.
-To measure a minimum income needed to survive at a decent level, WageIndicator introduces its own concept of living wage based on real prices of necessary goods in different countries across the world collected through the WageIndicator Cost of Living survey.
+Therefore, national indications of poverty lines are not directly comparable across countries.
+To assess whether a National Poverty Line indicates an adequate income, WageIndicator compares to a Living Wage based on real prices of goods collected through the WageIndicator Cost of Living survey.